How family historians can encourage the elderly to talk about the past

-Unfortunately, time with some elderly people can drag because it is difficult to know what they would and could enjoy talking about.
+Unfortunately, visits with some elderly people can drag because it is difficult to know what they would and could enjoy talking about.
 This was certainly my experience with my mother towards the end of her life and with other elderly relatives on duty visits or when trying to extract information for family history purposes.
 Others have reported similar experiences.

-Use of photographs to generate interaction
+Use of photographs to bring old memories to the surface

 I digitised so many photos for this purpose that they were my stimulus for my first website on my family history (now removed for privacy reasons).